Post-Operation Instructions for All-on-4® Implant Surgery

 Implants require a three- to six-month integration period, and it is important that they not be disturbed during this time.

 If you have any questions about your recovery or the above recommendations, please call our office at 925-934-7888.
 During business hours, a member of our team will be happy to assist you.
 If this is a life-threatening emergency, please call 911.
-After hours, you may call our office and follow the prompts to get in contact with Dr. Alijanian.
+After hours, you may call our office and follow the prompts to get in contact with our oral surgeon, Dr. Alijanian.